bitfocus/companion-module-datavideo-dvip/README.md

 **Available presets**
 * PGM Bus with feedback
 * PVW Bus with feedback
+* Key 1 Bus with feedback
+* DSK 1 Bus with feedback
 * Transition Mix, Wipe Clip and DVE with feedback
 * Transition Auto and DSK Auto with feedback
 * Transition Cut and DSK Cut